Creative learning for children ages 3-13

 Past Sunoco Station on North Main Street

-Also, here are some historic sites in the area
+Also, here are some historic sites in the area:

-The Amos Blanchard House and Barn Museum, 97 Main Street, Andover, recreates the life and times of a typical middle-class family of the early 19th century.
+Recreates the life and times of a typical middle-class family of the early 19th century.
 Educational programs and changing exhibits explore many aspects of Andover's fascinating 350-year history.
 The Andover Historical Society, founded in 1911, maintains the museum and operates a library, archives and research center where objects and documents of local historical significance are collected, preserved, exhibited and interpreted.
-For more information: http://www.andoverhistorical.org/

 Robert S. Peabody Museum of Archaeology – Andover

 Located on the campus of Phillips Academy at 175 Main Street, the Robert S. Peabody Museum of Archaeology is one of the nation's major repositories of Native American archaeological collections.
 Major collections include materials from the Northeast, Southeast, Midwest, Southwest, Mexico and the Arctic, and range from Paleo Indian (12,500 years ago) to the present day.
-For more information: (978) 749-4490

 Stevens-Coolidge Place – North Andover

 Owned by The Trustees of Reservations, the Stevens-Coolidge Place was the summer home of John Gardner Coolidge and Helen Stevens Coolidge from 1914 to 1962.
 Mr. Coolidge, a descendant of Thomas Jefferson and nephew of Isabella Stewart Gardner, was a diplomat.
 The gardens and grounds are spectacular.
-For more information: http://www.thetrustees.org/pages/366_stevens_coolidge_place.cfm

 Lawrence History Center